Gulf Islands National Park Reserve: Portland Island

-On the northern end of the Haro Strait is a 575 ha area of the national park centered on Portland Island and extending 0.4 km out to include Brackman Island and numerous islets (but excluding several private islands).
-Brackman Island was an ecological reserve prior to its inclusion into the national park as a Special Preservation Area.
+On the northern end of the Haro Strait is a 575 ha area of the national park centred on Portland Island and extending 0.4 km out to include Brackman Island and numerous islets (but, excluding several private islands).
+Brackman Island was an ecological reserve prior to its inclusion into the national park as a special preservation area.
 Archaeological sites in the form of midden deposits remain on Portland Island from a long-abandoned First Nation village.
-Similarly, evidence remains of its use as a private island, including agricultural development and logging, though it reverted to the provincial government after the owner's bankruptcy in the Great Depression.
-The island was given to Princess Margaret to commemorate her 1958 visit to British Columbia and she donated it back to the province for park purposes.
-The province subsequently operated it as the Princess Margaret Marine Park with anchorages, an artificial reef suitable for scuba diving, hiking trails around the island and three campgrounds with pit toilets but no potable water, until it was transferred to Parks Canada.
+Similarly, evidence remains of its use as a private island, including agricultural development and logging; though, it reverted to the provincial Crown after the owner's bankruptcy in the Great Depression.
+The island was given to Princess Margaret to commemorate her 1958 tour of British Columbia and she donated it back to the Crown in Right of British Columbia for park purposes.
+The province subsequently operated it as the Princess Margaret Marine Park with anchorages, an artificial reef suitable for scuba diving, hiking trails around the island, and three campgrounds with pit toilets, but, no potable water, until it was transferred to Parks Canada.